Back

 Likewise, for a locum tenens assignment in New Zealand, work with a tax preparer experienced with taxes both in your U.S. state of residence and New Zealand.

 “It’s important to seek out your own tax advisor with knowledge of your personal situation and with expertise in the taxation of the country in which you will be working,” Gorman says.
-“Be aware when looking for a tax advisor, because the complexities of tax treaties require a specific knowledge base that most tax preparers don’t possess.
-Your tax advisor will need the expertise to be able to consult both the tax regulations and treaties to determine the payment and filing requirements of each country.”
+“Be aware when looking for a tax advisor, as the complexities of tax treaties require a specific knowledge base that most tax preparers don’t possess.
+Your tax advisor will need the expertise to consult both the tax regulations and treaties to determine the payment and filing requirements of each country.”

-3. Set aside money to pay your taxes.
+3. Set aside money to pay your taxes

-4. Write off work-related expenses.
+4. Write off work-related expenses

 Some good resources about deductions include: IRS Publication 463 Travel, Entertainment, Gifts, and Car ExpensesIRS Pub.
 535 Business ExpensesIRS Pub.
 334 Tax Guide for Small Businesses; and IRS Pub.
-1542 Per Diem Rates (For travel within the continental United States).
+1542 Per Diem Rates (For Travel within the Continental United States).

 5. You won’t be entitled to unemployment benefits based on work as an independent contractor.